Southwest Women's Basketball plays 1st round of sections at Cooper on Thursday, March 3 at 7pm.

 “Discussing Race: How to Get Started” taught by Betty Mfalingundi (she/her)

 Race is a difficult, complicated subject.
 It can be challenging to keep up with events, terminology, and to explain your ideas.
 This goal of this workshop, lead by student leaders from South High, is to assit you in articulating your thoughts and opinions in discussions about race and ethnicity.
 We will break down definitions, ideas, and begin to examine where we fit in these conversations.
-By the end of this workshop we hope all participants feel more prepared to have informed, conscious discussions
+By the end of this workshop we hope all participants feel more prepared to have informed, conscious discussionsregarding race.

 “Respect the culture” taught by Iman and Khadijah

-black & Hip-Hop culture and hip-hop dance lessons.
+A presentation given by African-American sisters, Iman and Khadijah, on cultural appropriation ofblack & Hip-Hop culture and hip-hop dance lessons.
 Black culture and Hip-Hop will be given the

 respect they deserves, as we acknowledge the appropriation of them and participate in learning